Leslie Abramson: Where is Erik Menendez’s Lawyer Now?

 In Netflix’s ‘Monsters: The Lyle and Erik Menendez Story,’ two brothers find themselves in the middle of a media storm after they are arrested for murdering their parents.
 Considering all the overwhelming evidence against them, including their own confession, there is no doubt about the fact that they are the ones who killed Jose and Kitty Menendez.
 Still, it will take a trial to prove whether they can be held accountable for what they have done.
 What pulls things significantly in their favor, at least in the beginning, is the top-notch lawyer Leslie Abramson.

 Against all odds, Abramson does an impeccable job of presenting an image of the brothers that paints them as victims rather than murderers.
 Still, despite her best efforts, the case doesn’t turn out in their favor, mainly sabotaged, even if unintentionally, by the brothers themselves.
-While the guilty verdict seals their fate, Abramson continues with her illustrious career.
+While the guilty verdict sealed their fate, Abramson continued with her illustrious career following the events of the show.

 Leslie Abramson Found Herself in Legal Trouble Following the Menendez Case